arcctgx/ARver/doc/data_track.md

 # Data track handling in AccurateRip disc ID calculation

-It seems that the data tracks present in enhanced and mixed mode CDs require special treatment during calculation of AccurateRip disc IDs.
+Data tracks present in enhanced and mixed mode CDs require special treatment during calculation of AccurateRip disc IDs.
 While mixed mode CDs are not popular anymore, enhanced CDs are still widespread.

 To figure out how to deal with this problem I ripped several CDs of different types using various AccurateRip-aware programs, and compared the results I got.